Pakistan To Observe October 27 As Black Day In Solidarity With Kashmiri People - UrduPoint

 Legal Forum for Kashmir arranged Kashmir Conference titled "Kashmir's Prolonged Military Occupation; Lesson from History and Way Forward" on Friday to highlight Kashmir cause.

-Peace and Culture Organization Chairperson and wife of detained Senior Kashmiri leader Mohammad Yasin Malik, Mushaal Hussein Mullick led a Kashmir rally against Indian atrocities on Friday.
+Chairperson Peace and Culture Organization and wife of detained Senior Kashmiri leader Mohammad Yasin Malik, Mushaal Hussein Mullick led a Kashmir rally against Indian atricties on Friday.

-The rally participated by a number of Kashmiri leaders adopting all the standard operating procedures (SOPs) for staying safe from COVID-19, started from F-11 Islamabad and ended at Rawalpindi Press Club.
+The rally participated by a number of Kashmiri leaders adopting all the Standard Operating Procedures for staying safe from COVID-19, started from F-11 Islamabad and ended at Rawalpindi Press Club.

+Kashmir Committee in collaboration with Islamabad Institute of Conflict Resolution (IICR) and Kashmir Institute for International Relations (KIIR) organized Kashmir Solidarity Call, with the theme "Kashmir A Moral Aphotic Zone" on October 24 at Trail 5, Margalla Road.

-Ministry of Kashmir Affairs and Gilgit-Baltistan has also chalked out comprehensive programs for observing the Black Day.
-All the provincial governments have also planned different activities to mark the day in befitting manner.
+The Ministry of Kashmir Affairs and Gilgit Baltistan has also chalked out comprehensive programs for observing the Black Day.
+All the provincial governments have also planned different activities to mark the day in a befitting manner.

+The Ministry of Kashmir Affairs and Gilgit-Baltistan will organise an International virtual Declamation Contest on Kashmir in collaboration with the Ministry of Foreign Affairs and Institute of Strategic Studies (ISSI).

-The print and electronic media would publish articles and air special programs to highlight plight of Kashmiris in the occupied valley.
+The print and electronic media would publish articles and air special programmes to highlight plight of Kashmiris in the occupied valley.

 Public gatherings, rallies, walks and protest demonstrations would be arranged at district and Tehsil level across the country including Azad Jammu and Kashmir (AJK) and Gilgit-Baltistan, following the COVID SoPs.